ScottHilton/SpheroMaze/README.md

    1. A terminal with program operating information (this is where errors and program messages will appear).
    2. A GUI used to run the program.

 6. Click on the live feed button under the Tests Section of the GUI (3rd Row down).
 Using the live image of the maze, adjust the camera mount (or maze board) until the maze board is fairly centered and square with the window of the image.
 All the edges of the maze should be visible.

 7. Next click on the Corners button under the Settings Section.
-Click on each of the four corners on the image in the window that pops up.
+Click on each of the four corners of the maze on the image in the window that pops up.
 The corners can be selected in any order.
+Aim for the inside corner of the top of the outer white wall.

 8. After selecting the corners, click on the Filters button under the Settings Section.
 A screenshot of the walls filter and a window of sliders should appear.
 Adjust the filters until only the walls are visible.
 Press spacebar to continue to endpoint filters.
 Adjust the sliders until only the red endpoint appears.
 Press spacebar to exit filters.
    Note: Different lighting will require different filter values.
 If you are having difficulty getting the filters right, click on the